 their curbs, but I passed out flyers to our students

 pretty-please avoid the front row.

-I also recruited volunteers to guard the parking spaces
+I also recruited volunteers to guard the parking spaces ahead of time.

 Furthermore I embarked on a curious new